 Value add is a standard measure of economic contribution and is used very widely across all economic sectors providing a good mechanism for comparison.

-The cultural and creative economy in 2017-18 compares well with other industries in Victoria, for example:
+The cultural and creative economy in 2018-19 comprises 7.6% of the total Victorian economy and compares well with other industries in Victoria, for example:

 Gross value add of the cultural and creative economy in Victoria has demonstrated a growth trend in recent years.

 Value add is equivalent to output less goods and services sourced from other suppliers (including imports), and is the sector’s contribution to gross national or state product.
 By excluding goods and service inputs from other industries and imports, value add avoids double counting as it does not include the value-added from other industries.

 The cultural and creative economy is defined broadly to include both industries classified as cultural or creative by the Australian Bureau of Statistics (ABS) Australia and New Zealand Standard Industry Classification (ANZSIC), as well as creative and cultural occupations outside creative and cultural industries as defined by the Australian and New Zealand Standard Classification of Occupations (ANZCO) classification.

 Gross Value Add for each ANZSIC code is obtained using input-output tables provided by the ABS.

 In 2015, the Boston Consulting Group estimated the contribution of the cultural and creative industries to the Victorian economy in 2012-13 to be: